Your Cardiovascular Team

 Physicians who work full-time in the hospital are called Hospitalists.
 They specialize in providing care for patients while they are hospitalized.
 They do not see patients in an office setting.
 Hospitalists work closely with your primary care physician to help manage your care while you are a patient.

-Your nursing care is provided by a team of registered nurses (RNs) and unit technicians.
+Your nursing care is provided by a team of registered nurses (RNs) and patient care assistants.
 Throughout your stay, an RN will lead a team in monitoring your condition, assessing needs and coordinating your nursing care.
 Holland Hospital maintains a nurse-patient ratio that allows nurses to provide exceptional patient care in a supportive environment.

 Care Managers coordinate your hospital stay and assist with any arrangements after your stay.
 Throughout your hospitalization, your Care Manager will monitor your progress, address any concerns, and help you plan for your recuperation.
 If your needs continue beyond the hospital stay, the Care Management staff has an established network of contacts with community organizations that can assist people with such services as home-care nursing, obtaining medical supplies, and many other services.
 Your Care Manager can assist you by making the necessary contacts.